Chaddesley Corbett

 Arms of Corbet of Chaddesley Corbet: Or a raven proper within a bordure engrailed gules.
 A cadet branch of the ancient family of Corbet of Caus Castle was seated at the manor of Chaddesley.

 Chaddesley Corbett is a village and civil parish in the Wyre Forest District of Worcestershire, England.
 The Anglican and secular versions of the parish include other named neighbourhoods, once farmsteads or milling places: Bluntington, Brockencote, Mustow Green, Cakebole, Outwood, Harvington, and Drayton.
+The parish population was 1,491 in 2021.